Your Gift Makes a Difference!Designate a fund to receive your much-appreciated support.

 "Nola Girl" was a rescue from Hurricane Katrina, adopted in New Orleans by Key West's social aficionado Ben Hennington.
 She provided comfort from life’s challenges and was his faithful companion for 12 years, the two regularly spotted at dog-friendly Key West establishments.
 She is pictured with Captain Beauregard, her special Golden Retriever buddy.

 When Nola passed in early 2017 Ben wanted her legacy to live on by helping other animals in need and established Nola's Fund.
 This generous fund supports the animals who have been with us the longest by sponsoring adoption fees in an effort to find their forever homes.

-Once our clinic fully opens, we will be able to assist in paying medical expenses for senior animals adopted through the FKSPCA.
+As well, this fund supports our Golden Paw Project, which assists in paying medical expenses for senior animals adopted through the FKSPCA.